-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the basis of accounting that demonstrates compliance with Washington State statutes and the cash basis of accounting described in Note 1.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with Washington State statutes and the cash basis of accounting described in Note 1.
 This includes determining that the basis of accounting is acceptable for the presentation of the financial statements in the circumstances.
 Management is also responsible for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.